lucasmoura/deep_learning_blog/content/posts/automatic-star-rating-for-movie-reviews-part-2.md

-In the [previous part](https://lucasmoura.github.io/blog/2018/01/31/automatic-star-rating-for-movie-reviews-part-2/) of this series, I presented the Dataset of movie reviews I have gatheres and analyzed it a little.
+In the [previous part](https://lucasmoura.github.io/blog/2018/01/31/automatic-star-rating-for-movie-reviews-part-2/) of this series, I presented the Dataset of movie reviews I gathered and analyzed it a little.
 Now it is time to train a model using it.
 The first model I tried is a
-[Bag Of Words](https://en.wikipedia.org/wiki/Bag-of-words_model) model, as can be seen on the following picture.
+[Bag Of Words](https://en.wikipedia.org/wiki/Bag-of-words_model) model, as can be seen in the following picture.

 ![image alt text](/automatic-star-rating-for-movie-reviews-part-2/bag_of_words.png)

 In the above image, we can see that the model receives an array of word-ids.
-An id represents a unique word that can be found on a movie review.
+An id represents a unique word that can be found in a movie review.
 This means that a film review is converted into a list of word-ids before being fed to the model

-The first step of this network is turning each word-id into an embedding array using an [Word Embedding](https://en.wikipedia.org/wiki/Word_embedding) matrix.
-This matrix has V rows and D columns, where V is the size of vocabulary (number of unique words that can be found on the reviews) and D is the dimension size of the embedding.
+The first step of this network is turning each word-id into an embedding array using a [Word Embedding](https://en.wikipedia.org/wiki/Word_embedding) matrix.
+This matrix has V rows and D columns, where V is the size of vocabulary (number of unique words that can be found in the reviews).
+D is the dimension size of the embedding.
 Therefore, each row in the matrix represents a different word in the vocabulary, meaning that each word-id in the input represents a distinct row in the Embedding matrix.